open-telemetry/semantic-conventions/docs/general/session.md

 `event.name`=`session.end`

 For instrumentation that tracks user behavior during user sessions, a `session.end` event SHOULD be emitted every time a session ends.
-When a session ends and continues as a new session, this event SHOULD also be emitted prior to the `session.start` event.
+When a session ends and continues as a new session, this event SHOULD be emitted prior to the `session.start` event.

 | Body field                                                    | Type   | Description                            | [Requirement Level](https://opentelemetry.io/docs/specs/semconv/general/attribute-requirement-level/) | Stability                                                        |